-Earlier versions of this article appeared in both November 2019 and November 2020.
-During a year of continuing division in our country—but with a still-enduring belief in the combination of freedom, family, and benevolence that distinguishes the Thanksgiving holiday as a unifying civic moment for us all—we feature it again.
+Versions of this article have appeared here during the week of Thanksgiving every year since 2019.
+With a still-enduring belief in the combination of freedom, family, and benevolence that distinguishes the holiday as a unifying civic moment for us all, we feature it again.

 Two hundred thirty-two years ago, George Washington issued his Thanksgiving Proclamation, in the same spirit of a practice he knew intimately years before he took office as President.
 During the Revolutionary War, following skirmishes on the battlefield, Gen. Washington would have a prayer service to give thanks to the Almighty for inspiring the heroic actions of those who fought.